joyrexus/leap-view/docs/overview.md

 ## Customizing the motion data to be extracted

-The demo viewer was designed to extract and download vertical position/velocity data for user-selected ranges.
-You can customize the motion data that gets extacted and downloaded by modifying the [exportRange](https://github.com/joyrexus/leap-view/blob/master/src/main.coffee#L75-L86) method in [main.js](https://github.com/joyrexus/leap-view/blob/master/lib/main.js#L103-L116).
+The demo viewer was designed to extract and download frame data for user-selected ranges.
+You can customize the frame data that gets extacted and downloaded by ...

+1. adding an extraction method to `src/extract.coffee`

+2. modifying the [exportRange](https://github.com/joyrexus/leap-view/blob/master/src/main.coffee) method in [main.js](https://github.com/joyrexus/leap-view/blob/master/lib/main.js); just indicate which extraction method you wish to use.

 What motion data is available for extraction?
 See [this reference](https://github.com/leapmotion/leapjs/blob/master/PROTOCOL.md#frames) for an overview of the JSON schema used for each of the frames within a sample.
 See the provided gesture sample ([sample.ldj](https://github.com/joyrexus/leap-view/blob/master/data/sample.ldj)) to see some sample frames, where each line consists of one frame.